Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Methods

-\paragraph{Softly Constrained Denoiser} The key idea in our paper is as follows: since \cref{eq:guided_denoiser} tends to generate samples that satisfy the constraint for a suitably chosen $\bm \Lambda_t$, we can form a denoiser parameterization that uses the same structure for easier constraint compliance through a learned $\bm \Lambda_t$ term
+\paragraph{Softly Constrained Denoiser} Since \cref{eq:guided_denoiser} tends to generate samples that satisfy the constraint for a suitably chosen $\bm \Lambda_t$, we can form a denoiser parameterization that uses the same structure for easier constraint compliance through a learned $\bm \Lambda_t$ term:

-where $D_{\theta}^{\text{orig}}(\bm x_t, t)$ is the original denoiser output and $\bm{\gamma}_{\theta}(\bm x_t, t)$ is a learnable scaling factor that can be parameterized by the same base neural network as $D_{\theta}^{\text{orig}}(\bm x_t, t)$, or by a separate network.
-The model can then be trained using the standard denoising score matching loss in \cref{eq:dsm}.
-Crucially, the correction term in \cref{eq:constDenoiser} only evaluates the gradient of the constraint $l_{c}$ until $D_{\theta}$, avoiding the costly calculation of a vector-Jacobian product in the forward pass.
-While we adopt this particular approximation, many alternative (and potentially more sophisticated) formulations of the guidance formula are possible.
-Each such choice would naturally define a corresponding softly constrained denoiser, making our approach a general recipe for deriving new variants.
-In our experiments, we focus on \cref{eq:constDenoiser} and leave more sophisticated parameterizations for future work.
-We show the training algorithm explicitly in \cref{alg:scd_training} and visualize the new denoiser architecture in \cref{fig:scd_architecture}.